Demky/Mooc_activities/README.md

 # :speedboat: RecruitmentTests

-Here some recruitments test I have met in my past interviews for jobs.
+Here some recruitments tests I have met in my past interviews for jobs.

 Feel free to send more; if you had any interesting test.
 <br>